What the Heck Is My Executive Functions Capacity?

 So, executive functions capacity is a form of energy.
 This must mean that there is a limited supply of it.
 Recognizing that your energy source to make decisions, regulate emotions, and think critically under stressful situations is crucial.
 Having this self-awareness, regardless of whether or not you have an executive function disorder will help you better manage your daily life.
 One of the most important lessons that we teach students at EFC is that it is okay to take a break.
 We can’t magically refuel our executive functions capacity like we would do for a car.
 If we don’t take a break, we can risk burning out.
 Taking breaks and doing activities that excite other parts of your brain will give the prefrontal cortex the time it needs to refuel.
 Sometimes a walk around your block or jamming out to your favorite song is all that is needed to recharge your executive functions capacity.

-Sometimes when we are talking about executive functions, students look at us and say I don’t think I have any capacity to do that!
-That may actually be true if they have an executive function disorder, but that does not mean we can’t do anything about it.
-You see, executive functions in the brain can be trained so they come more naturally and take up less energy.
+Executive functions in the brain can be trained so they come more naturally and take up less energy.
 Some of our brains just naturally have a lower capacity and executive functions are just so hard that one or two of them eat up all of our fuel.
 How do we help solve that?
-Well, we introduce strategies that reduce the amount of energy that is eaten up.
+We introduce strategies that reduce the amount of energy that is eaten up.
 Having an executive functions coach walk you through these strategies, implement them, and keep you accountable will make a world of a difference.
 These strategies eat up less fuel because they use other forms to break down a task and make it more manageable for your capacity.
 It introduces structure to an otherwise structureless activity.
 Using them with the proper guidance is a great way to train your executive functions to eat up less fuel.
-Learn about different strategies by subscribing to our executive functions newsletter.